Strippit FC1000/3 Machine

 I would do this once a year, every year, for both X & Y Axis.

-When Resolver-Feedbacks Fail, Axis will Run-Away, and could Slam into end of Carriage,
+When Resolver-Feedbacks Fail, Axis will Run-Away, and could Slam into End of Carriage,

-possibly damaging Axis and Blowing the Servo-Drive.
+possibly Damaging Axis Guides, Ballscrew, and Blowing the Servo-Drive.

 Take Package off, and Spin Small Resolver-Shaft between your fingers.

-or a lot of End-to-End Play, Replace Package.
+a lot of End-to-End Play, Replace Package.
 Axis will need to be Rezeroed when Reinstalled.

-Do Not take your Bad Servo Motor to the "Local" Motor Shop!
+Do NOT Take Your Bad Servo Motor To The "Local" Motor Shop!

-I Started Rebuilding Them Myself 16 Years Ago.
+I Started Rebuilding Them Myself 25+ Years Ago.

-Every One Of Our Motors Is Tested Good On A Actual Strippit Machine!
+Every One Of Our Motors Is

 Here is a Picture of

-Fab Metal's (Knoxville, TN) FC1000/3 Machine,
+Fab Metal's (Knoxville, TN)

 which is Factory-Wired